pryley/site-reviews/readme.txt

 - __Multisite Support__: Fully supports network/multisite websites
 - __Notifications__: Send notifications to one or more emails when a review is submitted
 - __Pagination__: Display a set number of reviews per-page with AJAX
-- __Premium Support__: Free premium-level support included on the WordPress.org support forum
 - __Privacy__: Integrates with the WordPress privacy tools
 - __Rating Summaries__: Display a summary of your review ratings from high to low.
 - __Relative Dates__: You decide the date format that is displayed in your reviews
 - __Responses__: Write responses to your reviews
 - __REST API__: Access your reviews from remote websites and applications using the API.
 - __Restrictions__: Require approval before publishing reviews and limit review submissions by email address, IP address, or username
+- __Review Limits__: Prevent people from submitting more than one review per day (based on IP address, email, or username).
+Works with review assignments.
 - __Shortcodes__: Configurable shortcodes complete with full documentation
 - __Slack Integration__: Receive notifications in Slack when a review is submitted
 - __SPAM Protection__: Includes 5 layers of protection from spam!
 Built-in Honeypot, 4 CAPTCHA options (FriendlyCaptcha, hCaptcha, reCAPTCHA v2 Invisible, and reCAPTCHA v3), Akismet, Blacklist, and Review limits
 - __Templates__: Use the Site Reviews templates in your theme for full control over the HTML
-- __Translations__: Easily change any text of the plugin to your own
+- __Translations__: Easily change any text of the plugin to your own in the settings.
-- __Widgets__: Use the configurable widgets in your sidebars.
+- __Verify Reviews__: Mark reviews as verified
 - __WooCommerce Support__: Site Reviews integrates with your WooCommerce Products

-### Site Reviews Add-ons
+= Site Reviews Premium =

-Site Reviews provides a ton of absolutely free features, possibly more than any other review plugin.
-But when those features are not enough, Site Reviews provides additional features through addons.
-Current addons include:
+If you need even more features, [Site Reviews Premium](https://niftyplugins.com/plugins/site-reviews-premium/) gives you access to all of our paid addons, and offers faster and more personalised support.
+Premium addons include:

 - __[Review Filters](https://niftyplugins.com/plugins/site-reviews-filters/)__: Sort, filter, and search your reviews.
 - __[Review Forms](https://niftyplugins.com/plugins/site-reviews-forms/)__: Create custom review forms with over 20 field types and individual review templates.
-- __[Review Images](https://niftyplugins.com/plugins/site-reviews-images/)__: Add images with captions to your reviews.
+- __[Review Images](https://niftyplugins.com/plugins/site-reviews-images/)__: Add images with captions to your reviews, and display a gallery of your review images.
-- __[Review Notifications](https://niftyplugins.com/plugins/site-reviews-notifications/)__: Create and schedule custom review notifications with conditions.
+- __[Review Notifications](https://niftyplugins.com/plugins/site-reviews-notifications/)__: Create and schedule custom review notifications with conditions, and send reminder emails for WooCommerce Product purchases.
-- __[Review Themes](https://niftyplugins.com/plugins/site-reviews-themes/)__: Create custom review designs with a drag-and-drop builder.
+- __[Review Themes](https://niftyplugins.com/plugins/site-reviews-themes/)__: Create custom review designs with a drag-and-drop builder, and display your reviews in a carousel or grid.

-### Site Reviews Premium

-[Site Reviews Premium](https://niftyplugins.com/plugins/site-reviews-premium/) provides access to all of our addons, and automatically includes access to future addons as they are released.

-### Third Party Plugin Support
+= Third Party Plugin Support =

-Site Reviews officially works with the following plugins:
+Site Reviews is officially compatible with the following plugins:

 - [Akismet](https://wordpress.org/plugins/akismet/)
 - [Divi](https://www.elegantthemes.com/gallery/divi/)